aiya000/luarrow.lua/README.md

 > "The best code is code that reads like poetry."

 luarrow brings functional programming elegance to Lua, making your code more expressive, composable, and maintainable.
-Whether you're building data pipelines, processing lists, or creating complex transformations, luarrow.lua makes your intent crystal clear.
+Whether you're building data pipelines, processing lists, or creating complex transformations, luarrow makes your intent crystal clear.

 **Happy composing!** 🎯